kingym88/ml-tradingbot/README.md

-# Hyperliquid ML Trading Bot
+# ML Trading Bot on Hyperliquid

 A production-grade, self-improving ML trading bot for Hyperliquid perpetuals with regime detection, sideways market analysis, and full configuration externalization.